IU East RN to BSN Program

-Nursing classes meet one time per week (currently Wednesdays 5-8pm) over the course of four semesters and one summer.
+Nursing classes meet once per week for 5 semesters.
 Once you begin the program your nursing class time will remain the same as long as you progress in sequence.

 We require only three clinical courses (management, community health, and capstone) which may be done in your community and in your areas of interest.
 Clinicals are project based and are not repetitious of previous learning.
 Upon completion of two transition courses (B304 and B404), all RN to BSN students are given special credit for previous nursing coursework at no cost to the student.

 Courses completed in your associate program count toward general education regardless of when they were completed as long as a grade of C or higher was achieved.
 Remaining general education requirements may be taken before, during, or after the completion of nursing coursework.
 These courses may be taken at IU East, other institutions, or online.
 The use of adult learning principles and flexibility are the keys to student success.